Talk to an Advisor

 Qualified Charitable Distribution (QCD)

-1. You must be 70½ or older to be eligible to make a QCD.
+1. Age Requirement: Only IRA owners and beneficiaries who are 70½ years old or older are eligible to make a QCD.

-5. The funds must be transferred directly from your IRA custodian to the eligible charity.
-If the IRA owner withdraws funds and then donates them, the transaction does not qualify as a QCD.
+7. Direct Transfer: For the distribution to qualify as a QCD, funds must be transferred directly from the IRA to the eligible charity.
+If the owner first receives the distribution and then donates to the charity, it doesn’t qualify as a QCD.